-GMO licencesLicensing system Part 5 Suspension, cancellation and variation of licences Division 7
+GMO licences Part 5

+Suspension, transfer, cancellation and variation of GMO licences Division 7

-Note 2: If the application for a variation relates to more than one aspect of the licence, the Regulator may decide to vary some or all of those aspects of the licence.
-Note 3: A decision to vary, or refuse to vary, a GMO licence on application by the licence holder is a reviewable decision (see section 179), and the Regulator must give the applicant written notice of the decision (see section 180).
-(3) Without limiting subsection (1), the Regulator may: (a) impose conditions to which the GMO licence is subject; or (b) remove or vary conditions to which the licence is subject and which were imposed by the Regulator; or (c) extend or reduce the authority granted by the licence.
-(4) However, the Regulator must not vary the GMO licence under subsection (2) unless the Regulator is satisfied that the risks posed by the dealings proposed to be authorised by the licence as varied: (a) are able to be managed in such a way as to protect: (i) the health and safety of people; and (ii) the environment; and (b) are covered by: (i) the RARMP for the original application for the licence; or (ii) the RARMP for an application for another licence, but only if that other licence was issued.
-Note: Despite subsection (4), the Regulator is not required to consider risks posed by the dealings proposed to be authorised by the licence as varied in certain circumstances (see section 15A).
-(5) In addition, the Regulator must not vary the GMO licence under subsection (2) if: (a) the Regulator is satisfied that, were the dealings proposed to be authorised as a result of the variation to be included in an application under section 40 for a GMO licence: (i) Division 4 of this Part would apply to the licence application; and
+- (a) are able to be managed in such a way as to protect: - (i) the health and safety of people; and - (ii) the environment; and - (b) are covered by: - (i) the RARMP for the original application for the licence; or - (ii) the RARMP for an application for another licence, but only if that other licence was issued. - Note: Despite subsection (4), the Regulator is not required to consider risks posed by the dealings proposed to be authorised by the licence as varied in certain circumstances (see section 15A). - (5) In addition, the Regulator must not vary the GMO licence under subsection (2) if: - (a) the Regulator is satisfied that, were the dealings proposed to be authorised as a result of the variation to be included in an application under section 40 for a GMO licence: - (i) Division 4 of this Part would apply to the licence application; and - (ii) the Regulator would be required, or would decide, to consult about the RARMP for the licence application under section 49 (consultation on RARMP); and - (b) the Regulator did not so consult under section 49 about the RARMP for the original application for the licence. - (6) Further, the Regulator must not vary the GMO licence under subsection (2) if: - (a) the dealings (other than dealings covered by the rules made for the purposes of section 27A) authorised by the GMO licence are authorised to be done in a facility that is certified under Division 2 of Part 7; and - (b) the dealings (other than dealings covered by the rules made for the purposes of section 27A) proposed to be authorised as a result of the variation would not be done in a facility that is certified under Division 2 of Part 7.

-Part 5 GMO licencesLicensing systemDivision 7 Suspension, cancellation and variation of licences
+Division 7 Suspension, transfer, cancellation and variation of GMO licences